-The carrying value of cash, other receivables, accounts payable and accrued liabilities, due to related parties, loans payable, and promissory notes are measured at amortized cost.
+The carrying value of cash, other receivables, accounts payable and accrued liabilities, due to related parties, deposits received in advance, loans payable, promissory notes and convertible debentures are measured at amortized cost.
 The carrying value of lease liability approximated its fair value as it bears interest that approximates current market rates.

-12. Risks and Uncertainties
+11. Risks and Uncertainties